phreeza/manuscript_axon_potentials/doc/manuscript.md

 Introduction
 ==============

-Extracellular field potentials (EFPs) in the brain were long thought to be primarily synaptic in origin [@Buzsaki2012Origin].
-The study of the fields is relevant for the interpretation of data collected with measurement methods which rely on the extracellular field potential [@Brette2012Handbook].
-Extracellular fields are also at the base of many noninvasive measurement methods [@Nunez2006Electric], where the underlying mechanisms of far field generation are often poorly understood [@Rattay2014Peak].
+The study of extracellular field potentials (EFPs) is relevant for the interpretation of data collected with measurement methods which rely on the extracellular field potential [@Brette2012Handbook].
+Extracellular fields are also at the base of many noninvasive measurement methods [@Nunez2006Electric], where the underlying mechanisms of far-field generation are often poorly understood [@Rattay2014Peak].

+EFPs in the brain were long thought to be primarily synaptic in origin [@Buzsaki2012Origin].
+As a consequence, many modeling studies focus on the extracellular fields induced by currents on the dendrites and soma of the postsynaptic neuron [@Gold2006Origin;@Holt1999Electrical;
+@Einevoll2013Modelling;@Linden2011Modeling;@Linden2010Intrinsic].
+However, a
-Many modelling studies focus on the extracellular fields induced by currents on the dendrites and soma of the postsynaptic neuron [@Gold2006Origin;@Holt1999Electrical;@Einevoll2013Modelling;@Linden2011Modeling;@Linden2010Intrinsic].
-However, a number of recent data analysis and modeling studies have revealed that active, non-synaptic membrane currents can play a role in generating EFPs [@Reimann2013Biophysically;@Anastassiou2015Cell;@Schomburg2012Spiking].
+number of recent data analysis and modeling efforts have revealed that active, non-synaptic membrane currents can play a role in generating EFPs [@Reimann2013Biophysically;@Anastassiou2015Cell;@Schomburg2012Spiking].

-The aim of this study is to understand how the EFP is influenced by the anatomical structure of the axons.
+The aim of this study is to understand how the EFP of axons is influenced by the axons anatomical structure.
 In particular, we explain how typical projection patterns in which an axon bundle widens and then terminates in its projection area affect the EFP.
 Such axon bundles, sometimes called nerves or facicles, exist throughout the peripheral and central nervous system